kasrakr/My-Devproject-Website/README.md

 <div align="center">

-If this project helped you learn something, consider giving it a ⭐ — it means a lot for a first website!
+If you like this project, consider giving it a ⭐ — it means a lot for a first website!

 </div>